 Community members are invited to stop by to dispose of expired prescriptions and other unwanted or unneeded medications.
-This free and anonymous public service is part of the 19th National Prescription Drug Take Back Day, sponsored by the U.S. Department of Justice Drug Enforcement Administration (DEA).
+This free and anonymous public service is part of the 20th annual National Prescription Drug Take Back Day, sponsored by the U.S. Department of Justice Drug Enforcement Administration (DEA).

 The Grand Rapids Police Department will oversee the collection site and ensure the drugs are disposed of in an appropriate manner.
 The DEA advises the public not to flush medications down the toilet or throw them in the trash because doing so poses potential safety and health hazards.

 Locations sponsored or co-sponsored by Spectrum Health are listed below.
 Unless otherwise indicated, the drop-off site will be open from 10 a.m. to 2 p.m.
 April 24: